frankwswang/Quiqbox.jl/docs/src/basis.md

 ## Dependent variable as a parameter

-Another control the user have on the parameters in Quiqbox is making a `ParamBox` represent a variable equal to the returned value of a mapping function taking the stored data as the argument.
-In other words, the data stored in the `ParamBox` is an "input variable", while the represented variable is the "output variable".
+Another control the user have on the parameters in Quiqbox is through a `ParamBox` represent a variable equal to the returned value of a mapping function taking the data value stored in the `ParamBox` as the input argument.
+In other words, the data stored in the `ParamBox` is an "input variable", while the represented variable is an "output variable".

 Such a mapping function is stored in the `map` field of the `ParamBox` (which normally is an ``R \to R`` mapping).
 The "output value" can be accessed through syntax `()`.
-In default, the input variable is mapped to itself:
+In default, the input variable is mapped to an output variable that has the identical value:
 ```jldoctest myLabel2
 julia> pb1 = gf4.xpn
 ParamBox{Float64, :α, FLevel{0}}(2.5)[∂][α₁]